-Catch a carnival: Cuba’s street celebrations are a feast for all the senses, with lively music and extravagant costumes.
-Head to Santiago in July for the country’s most famous carnival: almost everyone in town takes part, dancing the conga in dozens of local parades
+Cuba’s street celebrations are a feast for all the senses, with lively music and extravagant costumes.
+Head to Santiago in July for the country’s most famous carnival.
+Almost everyone in town takes part, dancing the conga in dozens of local parades.

-Jaw-dropping Viñales: Located in the west of the country, the scenery around Viñales might be some of the most beautiful on Earth.
-Huge limestone cliffs known as mogotes rise out of the flat lush valleys, in a prehistoric landscape that was formed tens of millions of years ago
+Located in the west of the country, the scenery around Viñales might be some of the most beautiful on Earth.
+Huge limestone cliffs known as mogotes rise out of the flat lush valleys in a prehistoric landscape that was formed tens of millions of years ago.

-Eat local: Cuba’s reputation for bland, stodgy food is fast changing.
+Cuba’s reputation for bland, stodgy food is fast changing.
 A few years ago, new laws allowed private restaurants to open, and a whole new generation of Cuban chefs has emerged.
 Known as paladars, these small restaurants are sometimes located inside the chef’s home.
-They offer fresh, innovative takes on Cuban cuisine – and they’re pretty cheap too
+They offer fresh, innovative takes on Cuban cuisine – and they’re pretty cheap too.

-Hit the town: Bars and clubs in Cuba are great, but outside of the big cities there aren’t that many of them.
-Don’t just wander into town expecting to find something – for a great night out, it pays to do some research in advance.
+Bars and clubs in Cuba are great, but outside of the big cities, there aren’t that many of them.
+Don’t just wander into town expecting to find something.
+For a great night out, it pays to do some research in advance.
 Locals in Cuba are very friendly and will be sure to give you some tips.
-And once you’re there, don’t forget to sample some of the island’s fantastic cocktails
+And once you’re there, don’t forget to sample some of the island’s fantastic cocktails.

-Casa Particulares: Cuba has its fair share of luxury hotels and beach resorts, but for a more intimate experience consider staying in a casa particular.
-It’s like a Caribbean version of a homeestay B&B – cheaper and cosier than a hotel, plus your host will be able to give you the inside scoop on some of the island’s hidden gems
+Cuba has its fair share of luxury hotels and beach resorts.
+However, for a more intimate experience, consider staying in a casa particular.
+It’s like a Caribbean version of a homestay B&B. It’s also cheaper and cosier than a hotel.
+Your host will also be able to give you the inside scoop on some of the island’s hidden gems.

-Stick to bottled water: Never drink tap water.
+Never drink tap water.
 Nor the ice, not even at your hotel – unless you know it’s from a bottle.
-It’s a surefire way to end up using the medical cover you’ve bought
+It’s a sure fire way to end up using the medical cover you’ve bought.

 Get the best price on travel insurance for Cuba